echo-bravo-yahoo/m-cutie-t/README.md

 ## What is this?

 `cutie` is an application to make it easier to develop and glue together IoT & home automation applications.
-It primarily consists of three parts, all works-in-progress: a sensor platform, a system for reading from and writing to a remote data store (intended primarily as an MQTT listener/repeater), and a provisioning script that installs `cutie` on a raspberry pi.
+It primarily consists of three parts: a data transformation & routing layer (intended primarily as an MQTT listener/repeater), a software sensor platform for linux computers, and a provisioning script that installs `cutie` on a raspberry pi.
 It aims to be configuration-first, with code extensions to support use cases the configuration cannot.
 I wrote [a little bit about the motivation behind it here](https://blog.echobravoyahoo.net/the-problem-with-home-automation-software/).

+### `cutie` as a data transformation & routing layer

+`cutie` can listen to sensors or MQTT topics and transform the data or rebroadcast it to other MQTT topics or other data stores.
+This should enable users to integrate MQTT services that were not intended to be used together.
+Take a look at `./cookbook.md` for examples of how this functionality can be used.

 ### `cutie` as a sensor platform

 `cutie` can be used as a sensor platform for a limited number of sensors (BME280 and BME680 temperature sensors, BLE presence tracking).
 It's primarily intended for deployment to small, linux-based computers (e.g., raspberry pi).
-You can see a default config file at `./config/config.json`.
-Currently, the sensor platform supports:

-- Sampling multiple times per reporting window
-- Aggregating samples in various ways (avg, latest, p25/50/75/X)
-- Offsetting values before publishing them
-- Delivering data to one or multiple MQTT or InfluxDB connections

-### `cutie` as an MQTT listener/repeater

-This functionality is not implemented yet, but I plan to allow defining subscribe/transform/publish in config with the intent that users can integrate MQTT services that were not intended to be used together.
+Take a look at `./sensors.md` for an overview of currently supported sensors and how you can configure them.

 ### `cutie` as a raspberry pi provisioner